Honors Program Overview

 Steps for applying to the Honors Program:

 1. Enroll in SOC 202 during Junior year or as early as possible during Senior year.
-Students may enroll in SOC 200 as an alternative to SOC 202 to accomodate course schedules.

 2. Find an honors faculty advisor within the Sociology Department.